MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/fin-ops/imp-lifecycle/prepare-go-live.md

 - Test by using migrated data.
 This data should include master data and opening balances, even if they aren't yet final.
 - Test by using the correct security roles (default roles and custom roles) that are assigned to users.
 - Make sure that the solution complies with any company-specific and industry-specific regulatory requirements.
-- Run the [Customization analysis Report (CAR)] (../../dev-itpro/dev-tools/customization-analysis-report.md)
+- Run the [Customization analysis Report (CAR)](../../dev-itpro/dev-tools/customization-analysis-report.md) and resolve critical issues.
 - Complete Performance testing
 - Document all features, and obtain approval and sign-off from the customer.